Private Jet Fractional Ownership and Leases - A Complete Guide

 • Lead time for booking and canceling flights is generally less than jet cards, so if your trips are typically booked or changed within 24 hours of departure, fractional ownership may be a better solution, although some cards have booking windows as little as six hours.

-• While some jet cards have 60 minute daily and segment minimums for light and midsize jets, typically minimums are 90 to 120 minutes, so if you mainly fly shorter flights, fractional ownership could make more sense.
+• While some jet cards have 60-minute daily and segment minimums for light and midsize jets, the minimums are typically 90 to 120 minutes, so if you mainly fly shorter flights, fractional ownership could make more sense.

 • FAR Part 135 regulations governing jet card flying are more restrictive on pilot duty time, which may limit your ability to conduct same-day flights at your fixed rates.